arijitc099/arijitc099.github.io/_pages/experience.md

 </font>

 <font size="2"><b>Automated hybrid-AI Algorithm for Complex Reaction Mechanism Reduction</b><br>
-Advisor: <a href='https://www.cheme.columbia.edu/faculty/venkat-venkatasubramanian'>Prof. Venkat Venkatasubramanian</a> , Columbia University, U.S.A | Summer 2022 - Present
+Advisor: <a href='https://www.cheme.columbia.edu/faculty/venkat-venkatasubramanian'>Prof. Venkat Venkatasubramanian</a> , Columbia University, U.S.A | Summer, 2022 - Fall, 2025
 <ul>
 <li> In collaboration with researchers from within the Department of Chemical Engineering at Columbia University.</li>
 <li> Developed a hybrid-AI approach for obtaining reduced mechanisms 100x smaller in size in comparison to complete mechanism.</li>